Why Python is the Ideal Choice for Final Year Projects?

 Key Features

-- Present multiple-choice questions and track answers.
+- Display multiple-choice questions and keep track of responses.

 Libraries